Vladimir-G4/Politics-Discord-Bot/README.md

-# Politics Bot For Discord
+# Politics Bot for Discord

 This bot writes to the (NJIT) Science and Politics Society's Discord server.
 It notifies members when a new bill is introduced to the Senate or the House of Representatives.
 ---